varun93/gulp-buid-zp/README.md

 # README #

-This project was started when I was exploring gulp builds for javascript and css for Zenparent.
+This project was started while I was exploring gulp builds for javascript and css for Zenparent.

 ### What is this repository for? ###